themightymo/mightylucy/README.md

 # README #

+MightyLucy is a WordPress project management plugin: think Basecamp + Pivotal Tracker + Harvest + etc.

 This repository includes all custom code used on mightylucy.com.

+Check out this 1-minute video showing you how it all works in the end: http://www.screencast.com/users/themightymo/folders/Jing/media/7108dfa3-66bc-47af-936e-5e9cbd5f06a4

 ## INSTALLATION STEPS ##
 1. Upload the MightyLucy plugins and themes located in this git repo.